quadio-media/acru-l/README.md

 > NOTE: This project is currently not stable (alpha releases only) and is subject change at any time.
 > Please use at your own risk.

-## Why?
-The problem with infrastructure as code ...

-Monorepos...
-Snowflake code...

-Confounding application source code with devops

-A strict interface and reuse patterns

-## Installation

-`poetry add -D acru-l`

-`pip install acru-l`

 ## Usage: ACRU-L Action

 This action provisions AWS stacks given an ACRU-L configuration file.
 The intention is to encapsulate